 - Ground cinnamon - This gives a nice richness to the sauce.

 - Orange juice - Cranberries are naturally tart, and the sweetness in the orange juice balances that tartness.
-I prefer to use pulp-free orange juice from a carton rather than squeezing my own, but you very easily could squeeze it yourself.
+I prefer to use pulp-free orange juice from a carton rather than squeezing my own, but you could very easily use fresh orange juice and squeeze it yourself.
 If you do decide to squeeze your own juice, make sure to zest the orange BEFORE you squeeze.
 It's nearly impossible to zest an orange that's already been squeezed.

 Can I use frozen or dried cranberries in this recipe?